technofocus-pte/msignt2/Lab 04 - Integrating Azure OpenAI service and AI service for Customer Engagement.md

     ![](./media/image128.png)

-7. Click on **Indexes -> customer-index.** Wait for the Vetor index size to update.
+7. Click on **Indexes**.
+Note the new **customer-index** created.
+Wait for the Vector index size to update.

     ![](./media/image129.png)

 ### **Task 6: Build and Deploy Chat app in Azure AI Studio.**

-In this task, we create, configure, and deploy the chatbot powered by Azure AI and integrated with the AML model.
+In this task, we will create, configure, and deploy the chatbot powered by Azure AI, integrated with our AML model.

-1. Open a new tab, go to `https://ai.azure.com` and sign in with your Azure subscription account.
+1. Open a new tab, navigate to `https://ai.azure.com` and sign in with your assigned Azure account.

     ![](./media/image131.png)